 It seems like all of a sudden the kittens – Rambo, especially – have gone from little and round to long and lanky.
 I guess they’re not babies anymore.
 They’re adolescents!

-They both – but especially Rambo – see Mister Boogers go outside (I’ll let him out if he makes it clear that he wants out by batting at the blinds on the back door and being a general pain in the ass) and want to go out, too.
+They both – but especially Rambo – see Mister Boogers go outside (I’ll let him out if he makes it clear that he wants out by batting at the blinds on the back door and being a general pain) and want to go out, too.
 Usually if I open the door for Mister Boogers to go out, I have to catch Rambo so he doesn’t go outside as well.

 They also get really excited when I open the cat door for Mister Boogers to come inside.
 I open the cat door, let Mister Boogers in, then close it again, and they run over to sniff at the cat door, like they’re thinking “I KNOW there’s a way out of here…” Our cats, at least, tend to run away when someone rings the doorbell, but Rambo and Jodie prefer to make a break for it.
 So far we’ve been lucky.
 I hope our luck holds up!